What is OCR full form in Banking?

 Why is Optical Character Recognition – OCR important in Banking?

 OCR is a genuinely game-changing invention.
 OCR’s numerous uses and functions cannot be emphasised.
-OCR digitises everything, from official papers like passports to licence plate identification.
+Document Extraction digitises everything, from official papers like passports to licence plate identification.
 Even smartphone apps make use of OCR by assisting individuals with routine day-to-day chores.
 Applications that convert tourist signage in other languages to your own language while on vacation abroad are an excellent illustration of how OCR has been revolutionary not only for companies and governments, but also for the general public.

 The benefits of OCR are just endless, and one could go on and on about them.
 Yet, one business in particular stands to benefit the most from this technology, and that is BANKING.